RaviTeja51/Seq2Seq-DD-RNN/README.md

 _________________________
 ## TODO

 The paper implementation isn't complete due to non avalability of GPU resources,  tried COLAB it is not sufficient.
-If resources are available trainig of the model can be done.
+If resources are available training of the model can be done.